 About ARJ – Network

 Artistic freedom is a universal human right, and anchored as such, in Austrian law.
+It is an indicator for a flourishing cultural environment and democracy.

 Network platform goals: